secret-city-wildbots/Toolbox/README.md

 # Toolbox
 Contains useful VIs.
-You should ONLY add files to this repo.
+You should only ADD files to this repo.
 This contains our commonly used VIs that are easily reusable in our code.